-Ho Chi Minh City, Vietnam is jam-packed with eateries dishing out the country’s delicious cuisine.
-From market halls to upscale establishments, there is no shortage of places to eat in HCMC.
-During our trip, we were determined to try the absolute best Saigon food – and with that in mind, we discovered top Ho Chi Minh restaurants.
-Fellow travelers can follow in our footsteps to taste some of the most enticing food in the city.
+Ho Chi Minh City, Vietnam is jam-packed with eateries dishing out delicious Vietnamese cuisine.
+From Saigon market halls to upscale establishments, there is no shortage of places to eat in HCMC.
+During our trip to Vietnam, we were determined to try the absolute best Saigon food – and with that in mind, we discovered top Ho Chi Minh City restaurants.
+Fellow travelers to Vietnam can follow in our footsteps to taste some of the most enticing food in Ho Chi Minh City.

 Saigon Food: What To Eat in Ho Chi Minh City